hemshushivhare/Profile/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/Hemshu?color=1DA1F2&logo=twitter&style=for-the-badge)](https://twitter.com/HemshuH28643)

-## I'm a Student
+## I'm a Developer & Designer
 - 🔭 Final year CS student at BIET Jhansi
 - 🌱 I’m currently exploring Open Source Projects.
 - 👯 I’m looking to collaborate with other content creators and developers
 - 🥅 2024 Goals: Contribute more to Open Source projects
 - ⚡ More About Me :I am a passionate MERN Stack Developer currently serving as the Secretary of the Training & Placement Cell at BIET Jhansi.I've also held various leadership positions, and have a track record of fostering professional growth.
-My journey includes a productive internship at Dabotics India Pvt.
-Ltd. and active involvement in open-source contributions during Hacktoberfest.
-As an Executive Member of the Computer Science Students' Council and Literary Sub Council at BIET Jhansi, I've honed my skills in teamwork and leadership.
-I am pursuing a Bachelor of Technology in
+My journey includes a productive internship at
+     Dabotics India Pvt.
+Ltd. and active involvement in open-source contributions during Hacktoberfest.As an Executive Member of the Computer Science
-    Computer Science and Engineering at BIET Jhansi, set to graduate in 2024..
+     Students' Council and Literary Sub Council at BIET Jhansi, I've honed my skills in teamwork and leadership.
+I am pursuing a Bachelor of Technology in Computer Science and Engineering at BIET Jhansi, set to graduate in 2024.

 # GitHub Stats